CreoDAMO/REPAR/auditor/README.md

 This will:
 1. Audit the TAST document (if present)
 2. Scan all Go files in the `aequitas` blockchain directory
-3. Detect vulnerabilities using 4 AI agents
+3. Detect vulnerabilities using Aequitas AI (multi-temperature consensus)
-4. Confirm exploitability through adversarial testing
+4. Confirm exploitability through deterministic adversarial testing
-5. Generate automated patches
+5. Generate automated patches using sovereign AI
 6. Save comprehensive reports

 #### Audit Specific Document